LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 the web server to each variable is stripped.
 All underscores (``_``) are then converted to dashes (``-``).

-The `web_request` object makes header data available through the following methods.
+The :type:`web_request` object makes header data available through the following methods.
 All header names and values are treated as strings.

 .. type:: web_request